 - Check if they feel included and can openly raise their opinions and views with their managers and team.

 Do your employees feel their work environment is inclusive for them?
 Think from their perspective and make the changes accordingly if you find that something is not working right.
 For instance, a person from a minority community may feel shy to come to the forefront and take the initiative.
 Encourage them personally and in meetings to make them feel safe to express and communicate.
 It is excellent to display your support for how you embrace people with different perspectives, backgrounds, and ideas,

-Every team member should have an equal position to express their views and grow within their team.
+Every team member should have an equal position to express their views and grow within their entire team.
 Communication and connections with their managers or teams should not seem like a more strenuous job.

 How Do You Build an Inclusive Team?

 One team’s success can bring a great deal of motivation to the entire organization.
 The first step to building one is to understand the goals and assign them to a leader who can take care of the team well.
 Instilling values and stressing the importance of diversity can happen when managers or leaders know their team well and have a good relationship with their team members.
 Offering a safe space for work starts with micromanagement.
 Hold frequent meetings with your leaders to discuss how employees are doing well and if they have a platform to express their difficulties.
 It is suggested that employees share anonymous feedback to help managers understand their challenges better so that they may otherwise feel hesitant to communicate.
 In this way, leaders can leverage team strengths and help them overcome them and perform to their fullest potential.
 An employee engagement survey or inclusion polls can give you clear insights into employee satisfaction levels.
 Questions should include:

 - Are you able to share your views openly?

 - Do you feel that you are a part of your team?